viveleroi/jquery.formbuilder/README.md

 However, php/mongo aren't required and can be easily replaced with any back-end storage/language.

 ### Important Notes

+v2 is still in development, we're mainly working on cleanup and making it better.

 Unlike v1, we're now leaving validation and processing of actual form submissions up to you.
 While validation may be improved, processing and handling form data is something we can't predict for your use case.